wesamAmmory/admob-for-flash/readme.md

 ```

 #### 4.Admob Native Express Ads
-How to show native express ads in flash air ios and android application?
+How to show native express ads in flash air ios and android application?<br/>
-native express ads is a admob new ad format similar to banner,so the api is similar too
+native express ads is a admob new ad format similar to banner,so the api is similar too<br/>
-Show admob native banner.
+Show admob native banner.<br/>
-nativeID is got from apps.admob.com format like ca-app-pub-3940256099942544/2562852117
+nativeID is got from apps.admob.com format like ca-app-pub-3940256099942544/2562852117<br/>
-AdSize is the value you set in apps.admob.com
+AdSize is the value you set in apps.admob.com<br/>
-if you want to show multi native banner ,you can pass a instanceName value
+if you want to show multi native banner ,you can pass a instanceName value<br/>
 ```
     Admob.getInstance().showNativeBannerAbsolute(nativeID,new AdmobSize(320,132),0,260);
 ```